SimranPatel703/Book-Recommendation-System/README.md

 (1) Collaborative Filetring
 (2) Content Based FIltering

-In which Collaborative filtering has two types:
+In which, Collaborative filtering has two types:
 (a) Memory based
 (b) Model  based